 And then I will be careful when a site is a sculpture garden which can easily be visited by people with wrong intentions.
 Outsider art nowadays has become a valuable and theft of smaller items has occurred.

-* The many appearances of "Europe" in as far as states formally co-operate, have been depicted in this "map" (March 2011) on the website Strange Maps
+¹ The many appearances of Europe in as far as states formally co-operate, have been depicted in a "map" (March 2011) on the website Strange Maps